 When people are looking for answers and solutions, more often than not they’ll open their favourite browser to search for information.
 The internet is an information portal and there’s no better way to find the answers you are looking for than by typing your question into a search engine.

-Search Engine Optimization terms:
+Basic Search Engine Optimization terms to know:

 1. Search engine optimization – In plain English, it means the processes that help a website achieve higher organic rankings on the search engines for specific keywords and phrases.